tardate/LittleArduinoProjects/Electronics101/Power2662Inverter/README.md

 The electrolytic capacitors may play a role, so I might measure that again if/when I can get my hands on some sufficiently large low-ESR ceramic capacitors.

-As it is, it seems the inverted voltage output would need further filtering/smoothing and regulation if the application required a good clean inverted voltage supply.
+As it is, it seems the inverted voltage output would need further filtering/smoothing and perhaps regulation for applications requiring a good clean negative voltage supply.

 ## Construction